“What are you doing?” my neighbor asked me. “I’m giving coconut oil to my cat,” I replied, trying not to sound too crazy.

-You can also use coconut oil directly to your cat’s nose.
+You can also use coconut oil directly on your cat’s nose.
 This will help moisturize the nostrils and stop crusting.

 Health Benefits of Coconut Oil For Cats With Asthma

-The health benefits of coconut oil to your cat include:
+The health benefits of coconut oil for your cat include:

 2. Coconut oil helps lower the risk of lung infections and improve digestion.

 3. Coconut oil can also be used as a carrier for other medicines or supplements to help manage cat asthma symptoms.